shantoroy/shantoroy.github.io/_posts/2021-02-05-object-detection-in-python-using-opencv.md

 ---
 layout: single
 title: "Object Detection from Images and Counting Objects in Python using OpenCV and CVLib"
+excerpt:  "Learn how to detect objects from images and count them using Python!
+In this tutorial, we will show you how to use OpenCV and CVLib to perform object detection on images.
+This post will walk you through each step of the process, including installing the necessary libraries, loading the image, detecting objects, and counting them.
+You'll also learn some useful techniques for filtering out unwanted objects and optimizing your object detection algorithm."
+seo_title:  "Object Detection from Images and Counting Objects in Python"
+seo_description:  "Learn how to use OpenCV and CVLib to detect objects from images and count them in Python!
+This tutorial walks you through the process of installing necessary libraries, loading images, detecting objects, and filtering out unwanted objects."
 header:
   image: "https://live.staticflickr.com/65535/51687913575_dc02a1466e_o.png"
   teaser: "https://live.staticflickr.com/65535/51687913575_dc02a1466e_o.png"